 But it’s a feeling and an instinct dads will know.
 An instinct to protect, nurture and care for this tiny human.
 It's a want to see them grow, and play a part in building this particular little person.
 An interest in someone else’s happiness they’ve never felt so strongly before.

-Studies have shown that when it comes to taking care of kids, dads with responsibility for their babies have the same brain states as mums doing the same thing.
+Studies have shown that when it comes to taking care of kids, dads with responsibility for their babies have the same brain states and even the same hormones as mums doing the same thing.
 That's not dad's thinking like mums, it's parents thinking like parents.
 It's instinctive for dads to want to care for kids, just the way it is for mums, even if society doesn't expect that from dads.
 It's an instinct for all involved parents, not just mums.

 The closer dads are to their babies and kids, the more satisfied dads feel with their lives.
 Dads closely involved in the kids lives aren't just closer to their kids, they also become more social, are less prone to depression, more self-aware and more mature.
 The list goes on, and the evidence is mounting that dads benefit from being closely involved in parenting in ways they don't always see before being a dad.
 And like a gateway drug, once dads get a little taste of being involved with their little ones early on, they can't get enough, and continue to have a close and satisfying bond with them as they grow up.